What Is Motivation?

 One person may consider “a healthy diet” their number one criteria.
 To another, it is more about finding an exercise program they can enjoy -- and stick to.
 Other people have different gauges for goodness.
 For some, an easy diet may be most important to them.
 Perhaps they don’t want to measure what they eat.

 Some people may cringe at getting weighed on a regular basis whereas to another, having that accountability may be the exact motivation they need for staying on track.
 To some, the idea of ready-to-eat meals, triggers them to get their credit card out of their wallet.
 For others, like me, who love to cook everything from scratch, that would be a turn off.

 If something requires a lot of money or a lot of effort, you have to tap into a person's values to really motivate them.

 Values are simply a higher level of criteria.
-To elicit a person's values in a specific context ask what is important about that particular thing.
+To elicit a person's values in a specific context, ask what is important about that particular thing.
 Typically the third level of criteria will get you to a person's values.

-Having a clear purpose may seem basic to the art and science of motivation, but you will be surprised how many people I see struggling with a lack of motivation, who haven't really sat down and taken the time to clarify the purpose and intended outcome with all its benefits.
+Having a clear purpose may seem basic to the art and science of motivation, but you would be surprised by how many people I see struggling with a lack of motivation, who haven't really sat down and taken the time to clarify the purpose and intended outcome with all its benefits.